alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### What did you achieve?
 * Ran prep meeting for Knowledge Share
-* Worked on TTW AI slides- do you need any more help with this as have some time.
+* Worked on TTW AIUK slides- do you need any more help with this as have some time.
 Briefly spoke to SB about her doing a zero to GitHub demo
 * Finalised attendance for all hands meeting
 * Recruited Roche speaker for March KS event
-Started a draft for TTW partnership chapter
+* Started a draft for TTW partnership chapter

 #### What did you struggle with?
 * Recruitment delays meaning newsletter and predictive modelling comms are delayed, hoping it will get sorted this week
 * Need to chase up the funded projects to finalise all hands agenda